Lectures by

 Truth, Relative and Absolute

-To discover the truth gives peace, progress, prosperity, spiritual power and eternity.
+To discover the truth brings peace, progress, prosperity, spiritual power and eternity.
+Untruth brings misery, mental and physical suffering and continued bondage.

 The movement of the mind in a righteous way leads to truth.
 The movement of the mind in a false way leads to untruth.
 Transcendental Meditation is the instrument to check the mind from lower movement and turn it to higher movement.